florentpoujol/Daneel/readme.md

 ##  List of functions

 [See the full scripting reference][daneelscriptingreference] for full explanation on arguments and returned values.
-Arguments between brackets are optional.
+Arguments between square brackets are optional.

 ### Asset